Walk Devon Coast to Coast

-We’ve arranged for this trip to start and end at locations that are accessible by train and/or bus.
-On Day 1 (Fri 12th) you’ll meet your host and walk leader Neil at Harford Bunkhouse, Ivybridge at 9am, After a trip brief and kit check, we’ll transport you to the start point at Mothecombe.
+Whilst we’ve arranged for this trip to start and end at locations that are accessible by train and/or bus, we recommend staying the night locally on Thursday night, to allow for a prompt start on Day 1 (Friday 12th June).
+You will meet your host and walk leader, Neil, at 9.30am at a lodge in Harford - near the station.
+After a trip brief and kit check, we will transport you to the start point at Meadowsfoot Beach.

 At the end of Day 9, (Sat 20th) after you’ve celebrated with Champagne on the beach and some food at Lynmouth, you can join various bus services or we can arrange a shared taxi (not included) to take you to Taunton railway station for mainline train services.

 No specialist experience is necessary however this is a challenging crossing.
-You will need to be fit enough to walk an average of 12 miles a day for nine consecutive days covering around 102 miles in total.
-Distances per day will range from 7 to 16 miles, so we would recommend you should be of an average or better-than-average fitness level.
+You will need to be fit enough to walk an average of 20km a day for nine consecutive days covering around 175km in total.
+Distances per day will range from 11 to 27 kilometres, so we recommend you be of an average or better-than-average fitness level.
 Every day you will get plenty of regular breaks where you'll stop to collect water, replenish your food supplies and have hot drinks at cafes along the way.
-This is a great challenge for 2020 but one that if you are not fit enough now that you will need to prepare for.
+This is a great challenge for 2020 but one that you will need to prepare for if you are not fit enough now.

-Nine fully guided walking days with an experienced leader and host
+Nine fully guided walking days with experienced leader and host, Neil Froggitt

-Careful route planning through spectacular scenery and responsibility for wayfinding
+Careful route planning through spectacular scenery with all responsibility for wayfinding